serge-community/zing/docs/server/upgrading.rst

 Latest changes
 --------------

-Before upgrading Pootle familiarize yourself with :doc:`important changes
-</releases/index>` since the version that you are upgrading from.
+Before upgrading Pootle familiarize yourself with important changes since the version that you are upgrading from.

 .. _upgrading#requirements: